 Turns out that there are a lot of women who enjoy craft beer.
 Turns out that women who enjoy craft beer enjoy great branding and storytelling as much as the bearded dude at the end of the bar.
 Turns out that a lot of breweries are embracing these ladies with open arms.
-And the more adroit breweries aren’t just making their labels pink.
-Instead, they’re using softer or poppy colors, fun illustrations, and even skewing toward beer styles that are more sessionable and amenable to a newer palate—rosé-inspired ales, farmhouse ales, etc.
+And the more adroit breweries aren’t just making their labels pink, instead, they’re using softer, poppy colors and fun illustrations.

 FEMININE: 1.
 Charnwood Brewery by a Dozen Eggs, 2.
 Abadía Beer by TSMGO, 3.
 Golden Rey by Magnificent Beard, 4.
 Big Axe Brewing by Hip Street, 5.
 Kros Strain Brewing by CODO Design

 We’re not sure why this trend has come back into prominence—it could be tied to your brewery’s building, your town’s prevalent architecture, or even your brewery name.
 Or it could just be your own weird whims (hey man, I get it).
 Either way, we’ve seen a rise in Art Deco-inspired branding and packaging design throughout 2017.

 This could even be driven by broader cultural happenings like a renewed interest in F. Scott Fitzgerald, the Great Gatsby, the Man in the High Castle, and other classic literature.

 ART DECO: 1/7.
 De Steeg Brewing by TILT, 2.
 Widmer Brothers by Sasquatch, 3.
 Goldhawk Craft Beer by Don’t Try Studio, 4.
 Great Flood Brewing, 5/6.
 Fort Point Brewing Co. by Manual

 Now let’s look at some non-visual trends we’ve seen this year.